 If you are injured in the course of doing your job, that injury will typically be covered by workers’ compensation.
-However, just because you are injured on the job does not automatically mean that injury will be covered.
+However, just because you are injured on the job does not automatically mean that injury will be covered — there are exceptions to workers’ compensation.
 Some injuries – such as those that result from starting a fight on the job or blatantly disregarding safety rules – are not recognized by workers’ compensation law as legitimate work-related injuries.

 You and a co-worker were talking when a difference of opinion escalated beyond all reason and you ended up in a physical altercation – one that you started.
 You sustained some bad cuts and bruises as well as a fall that injured your back.
 Is that kind of injury eligible for workers’ compensation?

 Fighting on the job is clearly not advisable, and if you get injured in such a fight you probably will not be covered.
 On the other hand, if you were an innocent bystander who was injured, your employer has a reputation for tolerating horseplay and roughhousing, or the fight was directly related to work (e.g., an employee struck you when you informed them that they were fired), then you will likely be eligible for workers’ compensation.